Chuck Zapiec

-Early years
+Early life

-Zapiec started every game at Penn State that he was eligible for and graduated with the best record of any Penn State Player ever, 34 and 1, winning two Orange Bowls, defeating Kansas and Missouri, and one Cotton Bowl, with a win over Texas.
+Zapiec started every game at Penn State that he was eligible for and graduated with the best record of any Penn State Player ever, 34 and 1, winning two Orange Bowls, defeating Kansas and Missouri, and one Cotton Bowl, a win over Texas.

-"Big Daddy Z", as he was known by his friends and coach Paterno, started as an Offensive Guard his Sophomore and Junior Years when the Lions went undefeated in 1968 and 1969.
+"Big Daddy Z", as he was known by his friends and coach Paterno, started as an offensive guard his sophomore and junior years when the Nittany Lions went undefeated in 1968 and 1969.
 "Big Z" was named to the All-America Blocking Team selected by Wirt Gammon of the Chattanooga Times in 1969.
-As an Offensive Guard he earned All-East Honors each Year and was a Honorable Mention All American Selection in 1969.
+As an Offensive Guard he earned All-East Honors each Year and was a Honorable Mention All American selection in 1969.

-He is most remembered in Penn State Annals as the lead blocker that took out Kansas All-American John Zook at the goal line that allowed Bobby Campbell to score a 2-point conversion that lead to a Nittany Lion 15-14 Orange Bowl Victory with no time on the clock.
+He is best remembered in Penn State annals as the lead blocker that took out Kansas All-American John Zook at the goal line that allowed Bobby Campbell to score a 2-point conversion that lead to a Nittany Lion 15-14 Orange Bowl Victory with no time on the clock.
 This successful try followed an errant pass on the first 2-point attempt when Kansas was penalized for having 12 men on the field.
-George Plimpton, author of the book and movie Paper Lion, went on to characterize Zapiec's block on Zook as the most important block in College Football, equivalent to Jerry Kramer taking out Jethro Pugh at the goal line to allow Bart Star to score in the 1967 NFL Championship.
-Fourteen years later NBC voted the Penn State - Kansas finish as the most exciting game in the first 40 years of televising College Football.
+George Plimpton, author of the book and movie Paper Lion, went on to characterize Zapiec's block on Zook as the most important block in college football, equivalent to Jerry Kramer taking out Jethro Pugh at the goal line to allow Bart Starr to score in the 1967 NFL Championship.
+Fourteen years later, NBC voted the Penn State - Kansas finish as the most exciting game in the first 40 years of televising college football.

-Switching to Defense for the 1970 Season, Big Z was moved from guard to middle linebacker, a position he was destined to play after idolizing his boyhood hero Chuck Bednarik, aka, "Concrete Charlie".
-Bednarik was the last of the 2-way performers in the NFL leading the Philadelphia Eagles to the 1960 Championship over Lombardi's Packers when he played Center and Middle Linebacker for 60 minutes.
+Switching to defense for the 1970 Season, Big Z was moved from guard to middle linebacker, a position he was destined to play after idolizing his boyhood hero Chuck Bednarik, aka, "Concrete Charlie".
+Bednarik was the last of the two-way performers in the NFL leading the Philadelphia Eagles to the 1960 championship over Vince Lombardi's Packers when he played Center and Middle Linebacker for 60 minutes.

-After only playing 1 game as a middle linebacker that year against Navy in 1970, he suffered an appendectomy flying out to Colorado to play the Buffalos who went on the next day to defeat the Lions and bring to halt their 31-game winning streak.
-The next year, he returned to the defensive side of the ball moving to outside linebacker, captaining the Team and earning First-team All- American Honors.
+After only playing one game as a middle linebacker that year against Navy in 1970, he suffered an appendectomy flying out to Colorado to play the Buffaloes who went on the next day to defeat the Nittany Lions and bring their 31-game winning streak to a halt.
+The next year, he returned to the defensive side of the ball moving to outside linebacker, captaining the team and earning First-team All-American honors.
 Additionally, he was awarded the Chevrolet Defensive Player of the Game Award (1971 was the first year that Chevrolet gave the game award) against Iowa that year when he made 18 solo tackles in a victory over the Hawkeyes at Kinnick Stadium - still a one-game record for Penn State Linebackers.